PaulRitsche/DL_Track_US/docs/source/installation.rst

 ``conda create -n DL_Track python=3.10``

-Activat the environment as described in the next section.
+Activate the environment as described in the next section.
 Then you can install the requirements of DL_Track with:

 ``pip install -r requirements.txt``

-6. Activate and verifyinf the environment for usage of DL_Track.
+6. Activate and verify the environment for usage of DL_Track.

 You can now activate the virtual environment by typing: